b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 See this PR https://github.com/NixOS/nixpkgs/pull/292347 for an example.

-Finally, some packages that must compiled need first to be configured.
+Finally, some packages that must be compiled need first to be configured.
 This is a common step when compiling software.
 This configuration step ensures that needed dependencies are found (among other things).
 Because Nix works the way it does, it can happen that this configuration step fails because dependencies are not in the usual `/usr/bin` or `/bin`, etc, paths.
 So this needs to be patched before the configuration step.
 To fix this, the `configuration` file that lists the different dependencies to be found needs to be patched, and this can be done by overriding one of the phases before the configure phase.
-We now override the `postPatch` phase like this:
+We override the `postPatch` phase like this:

 ```
 RcppCGAL = old.RcppCGAL.overrideAttrs (attrs: {